-Seattle moves to sell Mercer Mega Block to developer for record-breaking $143.5 million
+Seattle moves to sell Mercer Mega Block to developer for $143.5M

 The mayor’s office said it plans to use $78.2 million of the sale for housing purposes, such as acquiring property for affordable development and providing loans for the construction of accessory dwelling units, such as backyard cottages and mother-in-law apartments.

-Meanwhile, the office said $25.9 million will go toward transportation projects and $29.1 million will help repay loans borrowed from different city departments for projects like the Mercer Corridor and South Lake Union streetcar.
+Meanwhile, the office said $25.9 million will go toward transportation projects and $29.1 million will help repay loans borrowed from different city departments for such projects as the Mercer Corridor and South Lake Union streetcar.

-The Human Services Department will use the one-time contribution of $5 million to invest in homeless services, while the remaining $5.3 million in proceeds will cover transaction costs like escrow expenses and title reports, the city says.
+The Human Services Department will use the onetime contribution of $5 million to invest in homeless services, while the remaining $5.3 million in proceeds will cover transaction costs like escrow expenses and title reports, the city says.

 Alexandria will also make a Mandatory Housing Affordability payment for the development.

+Laura Loe, founder of activist group Share The Cities, said the city could have been more transparent during negotiations, but that the deal is still something for Seattle to be proud of.

+“Overall, it’s a win,” Loe said.
+“It’s a win for Seattle and it’s a win in terms of acknowledging the complexity of our housing crisis … None of the money is enough, but designating that the pots of money should be spent [this] way … teaches people that all of these are ways to solve the housing crisis.”

-The developer has historically focused on real-estate projects involving life science, health, technology and agriculture, including a series of projects around Eastlake.
+Alexandria has historically focused on real-estate projects involving life science, health, technology and agriculture, including a series of projects around Eastlake.
 Tenants there include the Celgene Corporation, Gilead Sciences and the University of Washington, according to Alexandria’s website.

 After a process that narrowed down seven initial proposals for the Mercer site, Alexandria made a best and final offer that “pretty much moved their (initial) price up about 40 percent,” said Steven Shain, with the city’s budget office.
 “We selected them and we entered into an exclusive negotiating agreement … in February.”